blairdev1023/reddit-nut-meter/README.md

 **LDA**

 LDA, or Latent Dirichlet Allocation, is another matrix decomposition algorithm but goes about it in a completely different way than NMF.
 Firstly, LDA is not a linear algebra approximation technique but a generative statistical model.
 It relies on the probabilities of term frequencies to make inferences of topic importances.
 For this reason it uses the vanilla term-frequency matrix as input.
+Once the vectorizer is decomposed into a Document-Topic matrix and Topic-Word Matrix (akin to the W & H matrices returned from NMF), we label each comment's topic as we did when labeling after NMF, by finding the most important topic in the Document-Topic matrix.

 **Topic Modeling Notes**

-1. There were 6 topic models for both LDA and NMF that were trained.
+* There were 6 topic models each for both LDA and NMF that were trained.
 Each one having a different number of topics ranging from 25 to 150 in increments of 25.

 ---